Two new patents underpin Eckoh's US revenue and deliver payment innovation

-Nik Philpot, Eckoh’s Chief Executive Officer, comments, “Our US payments business has seen huge momentum in recent years, and so we are particularly pleased to secure these two new CallGuard patents within the biggest global market for our technology.
-Eckoh continues to make significant advancements to keep customers’ data safe within contact centres.
-These awards confirm that Eckoh remains at the forefront of contact centre security and is testament to the depth of technical talent we have in the company, as we continue to produce innovative products that we can then commercialise.”
+Nik Philpot, Eckoh's Chief Executive Officer, comments, "Our US payments business has seen huge momentum in recent years, and so we are particularly pleased to secure these two new CallGuard patents within the biggest global market for our technology.
+Eckoh continues to make significant advancements to keep customers' data safe within contact centers.
+These awards confirm that Eckoh remains at the forefront of contact center security and is testament to the depth of technical talent we have in the company, as we continue to produce innovative products that we can then commercialize."

 References & further information

 Aite Group